Mc54322/RAG-Pipeline/README.md

 results = retriever.retrieve("What causes climate change?", k=5, min_score=0.3)
 ```

-`min_score` is a cosine similarity threshold.
-Setting it to `0.3–0.4` filters out weakly related chunks before they reach the prompt.
+`min_score` is a cosine similarity threshold when calling `Retriever` directly.
+Setting it to `0.3–0.4` filters out weakly related chunks before they reach the prompt. **The live API uses `HybridRetriever`, which returns RRF fusion scores (~0.005–0.03) — leave `min_score=0.0` when querying the API unless you understand RRF score ranges.**

 ### Hybrid Retriever (`src/hybrid_retriever.py`)